 Five common Valencia airport-transfer mistakes:

-• Unmetered "taxis" — anyone approaching you inside the terminal offering a ride is illegal.
+• Unlicensed "taxis" — anyone approaching you inside the terminal offering a ride is operating illegally.
 The official rank is outside and clearly marked.

 • Renting a car for a city-only trip — parking restrictions and the pedestrianised centre make it more trouble than help.

-• Booking the cheapest hire-car operator without insurance excess waiver — the discount operators (Goldcar, Centauro) charge low headline rates and steep insurance excesses.
-The full-insurance upgrade is essential.
+• Booking the cheapest hire-car operator without the insurance excess waiver — the discount operators charge low headline rates and steep excesses; the full-insurance upgrade is essential.

 Flight delays and EU261

-EU regulation 261/2004 covers all flights departing from any EU airport and all flights arriving at an EU airport on an EU-licensed carrier.
-Valencia falls under both rules — every flight in or out of VLC is covered.
+EU Regulation 261/2004 covers all flights departing any EU airport and all flights arriving at an EU airport on an EU-licensed carrier.
+Valencia falls under both — every flight in or out of VLC is covered.
 The compensation amounts:

-EU261 compensation amounts (applies to delays of 3+ hours due to airline fault)
+EU261 compensation amounts (delays of 3+ hours at arrival, airline at fault)

 Flight distanceCompensation